Alexrs95/markdown-cv/index.md

 `2013 - `
 Computer Science.
 Universidad Carlos III de Madrid, Madrid.
 (Bilingual)

 ## Experience

 ### Internships

 `Summer 2014`

+`Summer 2015`
 __Android Developer Intern, Fever, Madrid.__

-At Fever, I was in charge of helping to build a great app with more than 250.000 downloads fixing bugs, doing tests and implementing some new features.
+At Fever, I was in charge of helping to build a great app with more than 2 million downloads fixing bugs, doing tests and implementing some new features.

 ### Apps

+`Jan 2015`
+__T3chFest__

+T3chFest is an event celebrated every year in the Universidad Carlos III de Madrid.
+I was in charge of build the app of the event with information about the talks, the location...

 `Summer 2013`
 __Series.ly Beta__

-Android app which I developed using the API of Series.ly, a well-known website in Spain that helps you track the series, movies and documentaries you see.
+Android app which I developed using the API of Series.ly, a website that helps you track the series, movies and documentaries you see.
 It got more than 115.000 downloads on Play Store.

 `Summer 2012`
 __Androtalk / Androjuegos__